-Dress No. Occurrences on which to be worn.
+Dress No. Occasions on which to be worn.
 Description of Dress.
 Articles to be worn optionally or when ordered.
 1 Ceremonial Blue Ceremonial duties.
 On Sundays in harbour.
 On shore leave on Sundays when caps, and, in the case of the Band Service, serge tunics are to be worn.
-Cap, serge tunic, tweed trousers, white web belt, white gloves, medals.
+White Cap, serge tunic, tweed trousers, white web belt, white gloves, medals.
 NCOs-Gold chevrons.
 Senior NCOs-Sashes.
 Band Service and Buglers-Blue cloth tunic, buff belt and band equipment.
 Buglers-Dress cord, royal.
 King's badge, if worn, to be gold.
 Helmet when ordered.
 Black shoes and blue socks-optional for walking out.
 Brown leather gloves-optional for Senior NCOs for walking out.
 1A Ceremonial Battledress Ashore when ordered for Ceremonial and walking out when blue uniform is not available.
 Commando Units only.
 Green beret, khaki battledress, white web belt and anklets, medals.
 NCOs-Khaki badges and chevrons.
 Senior NCOs-Sashes.
 Buglers-Dress cord, royal.
 Black shoes, without anklets-optional for walking out.
 2 Undress Minor ceremonial.
 On Sundays when at sea and by dutymen in harbour on weekdays.
 Walking out and shore leave on weekdays.
-As for No. 1 except:- Band Service to wear serge tunic.
+As for No. 1 except- Band Service to wear serge tunic.
 No medals or white gloves.
 Black shoes and blue socks-optional for walking out.
 Brown leather gloves-optional for all Senior NCOs when walking out and by Senior NCOs of the Band Service when on duty.
 3 Drill Routine duties and training.
 Cap, serge tunic and serge trousers, red chevrons and badges.
 Black web belt.
 Blue beret when specially ordered.
 3A Battledress Military training ashore and afloat, and active service ashore.
 Beret, khaki battledress.
 Black web belt.
 Khaki chevrons and badges.
 See Amplifying Orders.
 3B Shirt Sleeve Order Ashore in U.K. only, in hot weather, as ordered.
 Beret, khaki flannel shirt, khaki battledress trousers, black web belt, white tape chevrons.
 4 Night clothing When off duty and after working hours ashore and afloat.
 Bad weather afloat.
 Blue beret, serge tunic, tweed or serge trousers.
 NCOs-Red chevrons.
-5 Ceremonial Bush Jacket In place of No. 1A in hot weather.
-Commando Units only.
-White duck cap or green beret.
-Bush jacket and trousers-khaki or green.
-White web belt, anklets, medals, letters "R.M."
-NCOs-white tape chevrons.
+6 Ceremonial Khaki Drill In place of No. 1 in hot weather.
+White cap, khaki drill tunic and trousers, white web belt, Khaki on khaki drill chevrons, medals.
 Senior NCOs-Sashes.
-Buglers-Dress cord, royal.
-Black shoes with trousers or black shoes, khaki stockings with shorts-optional for walking out.
+Buglers-Dress cords, royal.
+Band Service-Buff belt and band equipment.
+Helmet when ordered.
+Black shoes-optional for walking out.

-SECTION I. ORDER OF DRESS-continued
+SECTION I. ORDERS OF DRESS-continued